 Residual Emissions means the GHG Emissions, that are emitted after all reasonable efforts have been made by the [Landlord] [and Tenant] to reduce GHG Emissions.

 The Tenant may, with the Landlord’s consent, which is not to be unreasonably withheld or delayed, carry out [structural and] non-structural works to the Premises [or to unbuilt parts of the Estate] which [the Tenant can demonstrate by the provision of an [energy efficiency report/ecology report/other report]] will improve the Environmental Performance of the Premises, Building or Estate.
 The Landlord can refuse consent to any proposed works which in the Landlord’s reasonable opinion would have a detrimental impact on the investment value of the Landlord’s reversionary interest in the Premises, Building or Estate.

 For Tenant’s Yielding Up covenant

-save that the Tenant shall not be required to remove any Environmental Improvements [unless the Landlord has given it at least [X] months’ notice that it is requiring the Tenant to remove all or part of any Environmental Improvements on the basis that those works remaining after the End Date would have a detrimental impact on the investment value of the Landlord’s reversionary interest in the Premises, Building or Estate].
+save that the Tenant shall not be required to remove any Environmental Improvements [unless the Landlord has given the Tenant at least [X] months’ notice that it requires the Tenant to remove all or part of any Environmental Improvements on the basis that those works remaining after the End Date would have a detrimental impact on the investment value of the Landlord’s reversionary interest in the Premises, Building or Estate].